The Private Competition Enforcement Review: Guatemala

 In May 2010, Guatemala adopted a commitment as part of the association agreement with the European Union to adopt antitrust legislation by the end of November 2016.

-On 17 May 2016, the Bill for Antitrust Law (Bill No. 5074) was submitted before Congress for its approval.
+On 17 May 2016, the Bill for the Antitrust Law (Bill No. 5074) was submitted to Congress for its approval.

 A general outline of the Bill is as follows:

 On 4 November 2016, the Congressional Commission on Economy and Foreign Trade issued a judgment on Bill No. 5074 in which it rendered a favourable resolution on the Bill being discussed in Congress.
 The procedure of incorporating the Bill as law is still pending the approval of Congress of the whole Bill and the final sanctioning of the Bill by the Executive Branch.

 On 30 November 2016, Congress approved the Competition Law for final discussion.
 Although this does not provide for final approval of the law, it does obligate Congress to review the final draft of the law and sanction its approval.